floooh/sokol/README.md

 - simple, modern wrapper around GLES2/WebGL, GLES3/WebGL2, GL3.3, D3D11 and Metal
 - buffers, images, shaders, pipeline-state-objects and render-passes
 - does *not* handle window creation or 3D API context initialization
-- does *not* provide shader dialect cross-translation
+- does *not* provide shader dialect cross-translation (**BUT** there's now an 'official' shader-cross-compiler solution which seamlessly integrates with sokol_gfx.h and IDEs: [see here for details](https://github.com/floooh/sokol-tools/blob/master/docs/sokol-shdc.md)

 A triangle in C99 with GLFW and FlextGL: